Death in service pension information exchange

 • Step one - Pension Services receives 'notification of death in service' from the employer

-• Step two – Work registered in the Pension Services worklist, highest priority.
+• Step two – Work is logged as highest priority.

-• We will look to make any death grant payment within 10 working days of having all the information required to make that decision.
+• Step Four—We will try to make any death grant payment within 10 working days of receiving all the information required to make that decision.

 Paying a death grant